3 Sources

 Source: TechCrunch

-Peter Thiel's Founders Fund is set to participate in the funding round, with Lightspeed Venture Partners also in talks to invest alongside returning backers Thrive Capital and Lux Capital
+Peter Thiel's Founders Fund is set to participate in the round, with Lightspeed Venture Partners also in talks to invest alongside returning backers Thrive Capital and Lux Capital

 2